 Council continued to provide support to businesses in key industry sectors.
-Planning was undertaken for the delivery of a series of business continuity workshops in 2024.
+This included hosting the 10th Manufacturing Industry Networking event in February 2024 and planning a series of future Business Continuity Workshops and events for the upcoming Small Business Month in May 2024.